- + Follow

 Bottomless Pit Games - concept designs for Harmotion video game

 Designed and created soulful products for a wide range of industries.
 Working together with small startups, large corporations, and everything in between.
-Clients include: Samsung, Cobra PUMA Golf, Altec Lansing, iFrogz, ZAGG, Dane-Elec, Elite Fitness, Thales Aerospace, Cohu Electronics, Atom Inc, Powell Tools, EWI, KIA, Dana/Spicer, Rockwell Time, Electric Visual, Time Bomb, INDUS.
+Clients include: Samsung, Cobra PUMA Golf, Altec Lansing, iFrogz, ZAGG, Dane-Elec, Elite Fitness, Thales Avionics, Cohu Electronics, Atom Inc, Powell Tools, EWI, KIA, Dana/Spicer, Rockwell Time, Electric Visual, Time Bomb, INDUS.

 Assigned to do key design work, research, concept sketching, mockups and prototypes, brainstorms, and presentations.
 Clients include: Simplehuman, Carefusion, Magtek, Duracell